thescientist13/HP_Stuff/content/Bookmarks/Fred_and_George.md

    * Published: 2008-01-28.
 Updated: 20015-12-31.
    * Comments: It is [Chapter 12.
 Ickle Ronnikins](https://www.fanfiction.net/s/4038774/12) that caused me to bookmark this one, though other chapters are worth mentioning.
-This is a truly dark look at certain canon events from Ron's childhood culminating in an alternate ending.
+This chapter is a truly dark look at certain canon events from Ron's childhood culminating in an alternate ending.
+Most of these stories are very dark.
+     Only about half have ideas worth reading.